 Windows

 FlexxAgent supports 64-bit Windows operating systems; it cannot be installed on 32-bit systems.
-The installation binary is available with and without a graphical interface, making it fully compatible with unattended deployment mechanisms and the installation wizard.
+The installation binary is available with or without a graphical interface, so it supports both unattended deployment methods and installation via wizard.

-This structure enables FlexxAgent to address multiple session devices, such as terminal servers, Citrix, or AVD, and acquire detailed metrics to enhance diagnostic capabilities.
+This architecture allows FlexxAgent to manage devices with multiple sessions (such as terminal servers, Citrix, or AVD) and obtain detailed metrics to enhance diagnostic capabilities.

 Consumption